sparez/profitbricks/README.md

 	Server.create(:cores => 1, :ram => 256, :name => 'Test Server')

-Check out the examples directory for more detailed usage information.
+Check out the examples directory for more detailed usage information, or have a look at the [documentation](http://rubydoc.info/github/dsander/profitbricks/master/frames) for the class reference.

 ## License
-This might also change!

 (The MIT License)

 Copyright (c) 2012 Dominik Sander